-Now, we turn to a special class of bundled modalities we call \emph{convex} bundled modalities.
-As we shall see, most bundled modalities studied in the literature are either convex or duals of convex bundles, and such bundles are indeed well-behaved on the technical level.
+Now, we turn to a special class of bundled modalities we call \emph{positive-negative-independent} bundled modalities (\emph{PN-independent} bundles for short).
+As we shall see, most bundled modalities studied in the literature are either PN-independent or duals of PN-independent bundles, and such bundles are indeed well-behaved on the technical level.